 - What brand would speak best to this market

-Below, we will quickly introduce you to several key elements to develop your clothing company brand, however, for a complete breakdown of all brand elements, as well as the guide and worksheets to define all your brand elements, please download our branding guide, A Better Brand.
+Below, we will quickly introduce you to several key elements of developing your clothing company brand, however, for a complete breakdown of all brand elements, as well as the guide and worksheets to define all your brand elements, check out our branding guide, A Better Brand.

 Defining Your Market

 Defining your market is important for any brand, but especially for brands in the clothing and apparel market because it’s extremely saturated.
 By broadly targeting large groups of people, you’re setting yourself up for failure right from the beginning.
 What you want to do is niche down and create segments.